 - Bring a notebook, pen/pencil, and textbook.

-- Take notes in class and review them frequently – daily is best.
+- Take notes in class and review them frequently – a daily review is best.

 - Reserve sufficient study time in your schedule.